Excel VBA Editor

 #3 – Using Shortcut Key

-Of all the three ways, this is my favorite one.
-In fact, I don’t use the other two methods at all.
-To open the Editor Window press, the shortcut excels key ALT + F11.
+Of all the three ways, this is the favorite.
+We do not use the other two methods at all. press, the shortcut excels key ALT + F11 To open the Editor window.

-This is a toggle shortcut when you press it appears, and if you press it again, it will take you back to the active workbook.
+It is a toggle shortcut when you press it.
+If you press it again, it will take you back to the active workbook.

 Visual Basic Editor Window

-If you are looking at the VBA window for the first time, then it looks intimidating because of a completely new option and features you see for the first time.
+If you look at the VBA window for the first time, it does not look very comforting because of a completely new option and features you see for the first time.
 When you look at the window, it has a retro look.
-Even though various new designs replaced the excel visibility Visual Basic still has its retro look from the beginning.
+Even though various new designs replaced the Excel visibility, Visual Basic Editor still has its retro look from the beginning.

-We usually see 4 parts in the Visual Basic Editor window.
+We usually see four parts in the Visual Basic Editor window.
 Below is a detailed explanation of the same.

-- Menu Bar: Like how excel has a menu ribbon similarly, Visual Basic has its own Menu Bar.
+- Menu Bar: Like Excel has a menu ribbon; similarly, Visual Basic Editor has its menu bar.
 It has all the available things in VBA.
 You can do settings, insert modules, toolbars, etc.

-- Tool Bar: In the toolbar section, we can save, we can head back to the excel worksheet, we can redo, undo, run the macro, stop the macro, etc.
+- Tool Bar: In the toolbar section, we can save, head back to the Excel worksheet, we can redo, undo, run the macro, stop the macro, etc.

 It is a floating window.
 We can move anywhere within the window.
-Using this window, we can change all the properties of the selected object.
+Using this window, we can change the selected object's properties.

 How to use VBA Editor?